Alan Nichols, a former school janitor in British Columbia, had battled depression for years when he was taken into hospital in June 2019.

 The Nichols family continue to fight for an investigation into Alan’s death, but Canada is already moving on.
 Soon, it is likely there will be many more people like him.
-Although at the time, people suffering from psychiatric conditions were not eligible for MAiD, in two years’ time the law will change to allow people with mental health problems to request euthanasia.
+Although at the time, people suffering from psychiatric conditions were not eligible for MAiD, in early 2024 the law will change to allow people with mental health problems to request euthanasia.

 For years, Canada – like most societies – held firm convictions about suicide among those struggling with mental health problems.
 The authorities had compassion for those who feel like they want to take their own lives, and did everything in their power to stop them.
 Because everyone agreed suicide was never the right response to mental ill health.

-So when the government was forced to amend the legislation to abolish the requirement MAiD recipients be terminally ill and close to death following a court ruling, it also caved in on mental health.
-When the new bill passed into law in March 2021, it set a 24-month clock ticking.
-When that time is up, mental ill health will automatically be added to the list of reasons which make someone eligible to request MAiD.
+So when the government was forced to amend the legislation to abolish the requirement that MAiD recipients be terminally ill and close to death following a court ruling, it also caved in on mental health.
+When the new bill passed into law in March 2021, it set a clock ticking.
+A further delay was announced in 2023.
+But when the next time period is up, in March 2024, mental ill health will automatically be added to the list of reasons which make someone eligible to request MAiD.

 Even aside from the devastating impact this will have on society’s efforts to prevent psychiatric patients from taking their own lives, it is also fundamentally illogical.
 Canada’s euthanasia rules require any eligible person’s condition to be “irremediable” – i.e., it cannot be treated and reversed.
 However, psychiatrists are almost unanimous in arguing that it is impossible to assess if a particular mental health problem is irremediable.
 The evidence shows it is simply not possible to accurately predict if a particular patient’s mental health will recover, or if it they will suffer for the rest of their life.